NYU-DiffusionMRI/SMI/README.md

 # Standard Model Imaging (SMI) toolbox
 This MATLAB toolbox contains all necessary functions for parameter estimation of the Standard Model (SM) of diffusion in white matter[^note].
 Check [our recent paper](https://arxiv.org/) for details on this implementation and on the Standard Model in general.
+Below we provide instructions on how to run the toolbox and a script that analyzes an example dataset.

 <br>